-The District has developed its local educational agency Program Improvement Plan Addendum as required by the NCLB Act, and it was approved by the District Board in July 2005.
-Although the District does not anticipate that its designation as a Program Improvement district will have a significant impact on its revenues, the District Board is seeking additional information from State and federal sources regarding the specific requirements and possible financial implications of Program Improvement status.
+The District is in the process of developing its local educational agency Program Improvement Plan as required by the NCLB Act, which plan is scheduled to be considered by the District Board in late June or July 2005.
+The District Board is seeking additional information from State and federal sources regarding the specific requirements and possible financial implications of Program Improvement status.
 The District expects to take such actions as necessary to reflect any anticipated changes to revenues or expenditures as a result of its Program Improvement district status.